lukafaxx/raviolist/README.md

 ### situational (examples)

 We write those to show how to make the move come out, not particularly how to make it connect.
-For this reason, we don't use '(near opponent)' for most throws or command grabs.
-Though a good use of '(near opponent)' would be, for example, for the alternate version of Akuma's demon flip, for it is not obvious when to input its buttons otherwise.
+For this reason, we don't use '(near opponent)' for most throws (which already are in their own category of moves) or command grabs (normally noted as such).

+* (near opponent)
+* (jump distance)
 * (in air)
-* (near opponent)
 * (during angled jump)
 * (during up or upforward jump)
-* (jump distance)

 In addition, some position conventions mostly used for 3D fighting games: